Canon 6D vs Panasonic G2

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D and the G2 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the G2 have been discontinued, but can regularly be found used on ebay.
 The G2 was replaced by the Panasonic G3, while the 6D was followed by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 6D and G2 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Panasonic G2 Manual.

 So how do things add up?
 Is the Canon 6D better than the Panasonic G2 or vice versa?
 The listing below highlights the relative strengths of the two models.